audreywinsy/STATS220/index.md

 ### True originality

 My meme is a true story of my DS (dear son for those unfamiliar with [Mommy message board lingo](https://monicaandandy.com/blogs/ma-edit/mom-terms-to-know)).
-It's a reccuring story that happens when the planets don't align?
+It's a recurring story that happens when the planets don't align?
 Don't know.
 But I can assure you though that at times like these, he is not. such. a dear.

 ### The creation